worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 1. Wait for the `ci-workflow` to be finished

-    > The pipeline will use the given Azure subscription and create resources on it.
-When the test finish, resources will be tear-down.
-Creating resources may cost to the Azure subscription, though.
-We didn't expect a left-over resource, but please keep in mind that, sometimes due to a bug or a glitch, some resources may be left behind.
+    > The pipeline will use the given Azure subscription and deploy real resources in your Azure account.
+When the tests finish, they will tear down the resources they created.
+Of course, if there is a bug or glitch that prevents the clean up code from running, some resources may be left behind, but this is rare.
+Note that these resources may cost you money!
+You are responsible for all charges in your Azure subscription.

 1. PR with the given _PR Number_ will have the result of the `ci-workflow` as a comment